Best vision insurance plan for you in 2021

 Discounts on extra pairs of glasses and laser vision correction.

-Might be best for: People looking for lens upgrades or no waiting periods.
+Might be best for: Seniors who need progressive lenses or people looking for other lens upgrades or no waiting periods.
 Customers looking to bundle other forms of UHC insurance.

 Humana also offers various forms of insurance coverage, including individual vision plans.
 Other forms of coverage include medical, dental and pharmacy.